tonyfruzza/turbo240z-docs/README.md

 ### Ignition

-IGN1A Inductive Smart Coils X 6
+IGN1A Inductive Smart Coils X 6.
+[Wiring guidance](./ignition/README.md)

 Pins:
 * Pin A (Leftmost): When the ECU applies ~5 V (or pulls it high) it begins coil dwell; and when it drops (or is pulled low) the coil fires.